-It’s true that in today’s society, grammatical errors aren’t the taboo they once were.
-That’s most true on social media.
-It’s still frowned upon in more formal settings, such as writing assignments and legal documents.
+It’s true that in today’s society, grammatical errors aren’t the taboo they once were, especially on social media.
+It’s still frowned upon in more formal settings, such as in the school classroom, as well as writing assignments and legal documents.

 An excellent place to start is with the free version.
 The free version has everything you need to create clean, accurate documents for school, work, or anything else that requires writing.

 Three dyslexic students reading and pointing at a computer screen